ravibayyana/StockTickerSample/README.md

 Server publishes stock price ticks at 1 sec interval

-Clients subscribed will display stock prices in a grid and shows an indicator wheter the price went up or down
+React client subscribed will display stock prices in a grid and shows an indicator to show the price went up or down

 ## Server (C#, .Net Core 6, SignalR)